ppy/osu-wiki/news/2019/2019-04-11-beatmap-spotlights-winter-2019.md

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/osu/hyperdrive.jpg)](https://osu.ppy.sh/beatmapsets/883505)

 HYPERDRIVE, ::hypercyte::{ user=9155377 }'s first spotlighted map, marks a departure from his usual anime TV size sets.
 Featuring a dynamic and creative storyboard set to an energetic electronic melody,  HYPERDRIVE takes the player on a voyage into the galaxy and beyond.
 Dive into the HYPERNOVA difficulty and experience engaging jumps, intricate slider patterns and well-thought-out designs sure to express the song to its fullest.
-For all you aspiring spaceship pilots out there, be sure to take a look at the lower difficulties made by ::Peter::{ user=8623835 } and [Dashyy-](https://osu.ppy.sh/users/6513356), as well as hypercyte's own Easy difficulty.
+For all you aspiring spaceship pilots out there, be sure to take a look at the lower difficulties made by ::Peter::{ user=8623835 } and ::Dashyy-::{ user=6513356 }, as well as hypercyte's own Easy difficulty.

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/osu/nageki.jpg)](https://osu.ppy.sh/beatmapsets/907848)